 Engineering is about the design and manufacture of products using a range of materials.
 It is about creating and developing ideas quickly to solve Engineering problems, finding out how products work and how they are manufactured.
-You will apply Mathematical and Scientific principles to Engineering problems, explore ideas and model them using ICT, whilst also developing practical skills with hands on construction techniques and explore different solutions in different materials.
+You will apply Mathematical and Scientific principles to Engineering problems, explore ideas and model them using ICT, whilst also developing practical skills with hands on construction techniques and explore different solutions in different

 Course Content Engineering Year Term 1 Term 2 Term 3 10 You will work on a number of FPT's (Focused Practical Tasks) to explore the Engineering materials and Manufacturing processes covered in the specification. i.e. Students manufacture a selection of tools, enabling them to cover the different manufacturing and engineering skills.
-You will investigate structures to include practical testing and investigation.
-You will learn about Electronic engineered practical outcomes, including programable electronic circuits and you will undertake selectronic programming.
+You will learn about Electronic and Mechanical Systems, producing engineered practical outcomes, including programable electronic circuits and you will undertake selectronic programming.
 11 This is when you will complete a major product for 40% of your final mark.
 The excontextual challenge.
-You will be asked context, then design and make an engin include testing and investigation and praskills. am board will set a to investigate the eered product to preparation for the GCSE.
+You will be asked context, then design and make an enging include testing and investigation and praskills. am board will set a to investigate the eered product to preparation for the GCSE.
 This will include a r a series of revision tasks in exam which is 60% of the ange of maths and science- type questions relating to